Billy Ohlsson: Hammarby IF

 In 1972, Ohlsson made his debut for the senior team, at age 17, in Allsvenskan, Sweden's first tier.
 His first and only appearance for the season came in a shocking 1–8 loss against rivals Djurgårdens IF, in a game where Ohlsson scored the only goal for his side.

 After primarily being used as a substitute player the following year, Ohlsson broke into the broke into the side as a regular in 1974, playing with the likes of Jan Sjöström and his youth idol Tom Turesson, as well as forming a fruitful partnership in the offense with his brother Kenneth Ohlsson.

 In 1977, Hammarby reached the final of Svenska Cupen, the main domestic cup, but lost 0–1 to Östers IF.

 Ohlsson had his major breakthrough in 1978, scoring 18 goals in 26 league games, being surpassed in the scoring league by Tommy Berggren on the final match day of the season.

 Arminia Bielefeld

 In the winter of 1979, Ohlsson drew attention from international clubs and signed for Arminia Bielefeld, recently promoted to the Bundesliga.
 Under manager Otto Rehhagel, he made nine appearances in the second half of the 1978–79 season and scored his only league goal in a 2–3 away defeat at FC Kaiserslautern.
+As a bonuspoint, the goalkeeper for 1.FC Kaiserslautern was Ohlssons former teammate in Hammarby, Ronnie Hellström.